 This Web page contains many of the tools needed to successfully complete the three-unit business communication course, BUS 144, at the College of Marin in Kentfield, California.

-Become familiar with all of the links on our Moodle page discussed in the next paragraph; they are designed to help you become a better writer and a skillful Internet user.
+Become familiar with all of the links on this page; they are designed to help you become a better writer and a skillful Internet user.
 Taking an online class will also help you to develop skills in self-motivation, discipline, and time management.
 If you have a general or specific question you would like for me to answer, send an email message, or phone me.
 Read the Procedures & Grading link on our class page so you will know how to submit your assignments.
 Good luck, and enjoy the course!

 To get started

-Access your class website in Moodle via MyCOM.
-Read the frequently asked questions (FAQs), and focus on Questions For Students.
+Access your class Web site in Moodle via MyCOM.
+Read the frequently asked questions (FAQs), and focus on Question #6 for instructions on how to access your class, offered in a classroom management system named Moodle.
 Once you have logged in to your class section, you will find a syllabus that will detail what is covered during the 16-week semester, along with a weekly schedule of lectures and assignments.
-Read all of the introductory course materials before starting Chapter 1.

 3.0 Units.
 No prerequisite.
 Advisory: English 79.
 Three lecture hours weekly.
 This course emphasizes the student's ability to apply effective writing techniques and strategies to business communication problems found in organizations.
 Students will analyze cases, and then organize